How deforestation for animal agriculture threatens our forests

 These priceless natural resources can’t be restored within our lifetime.
 Agricultural machinery, over-fertilisation, toxins and monocultures deplete and loosen the soil, which is then carried away by wind and rain.
 Poor soil leads to weak harvests, which in turn requires more farmland to compensate, leading to more deforestation.

 Deforesting land for animal agriculture also threatens the rights of indigenous people, as the land often overlaps with indigenous territories.
 Around 1.6 billion people are dependent on forests for their livelihoods, medicines, food and shelter.
 The protection of indigenous rights is recognised as one of the best ways to protect forests and thus lower carbon emissions.

 Can a plant-based diet help reduce deforestation?

 Our daily diet choices can have an impact on the survival of the planet’s forests.
 A number of studies show that choosing a plant-based diet can help to decrease land requirements.2 3 4 While a 2017 study revealed that up to 55% of deforestation can be reduced by decreasing the consumption of animal products, as less land is needed for animal agriculture.

 As well as eating a more plant-based diet, we can spread awareness of the climate impact of our food choices.
 The topic of deforestation is beginning to gain traction globally, and ProVeg continually advocates for an urgent switch to a plant-based diet and more sustainable food system.
-We also plan to highlight the link between diet and deforestation on the global stage at the Food Systems Summit and COP26 in 2021 and at the next UN Environment Assembly 5.2 in Nairobi in 2022.
+We will continue to highlight the link between food systems and deforestation at the UN Climate Change Conference (COP) and the Bonn Climate Intersessionals, as well as at the Convention on Biological Diversity and the High-level Political Forum on Sustainable Development.

 Switching to a plant-based diet has never been easier and has so many positive effects – including preservation of biodiversity, more sustainable use of resources, and combatting climate change.
 By choosing a more sustainable diet, we can all help to preserve the ecological, economic, social and health benefits of forests.